-SEC partners IST to curb capital market infractions – Vanguard
+IST demands increased funding for operational efficiency – Vanguard

 Vanguard

-The Securities and Exchange Commission (SEC) on Tuesday expressed its readiness to partner with Investments and Securities Tribunal (IST) and other relevant bodies to ensure zero tolerance on infractions in the nation's capital market.
-Dr Abdul Zubair …
+The Investments and Securities Tribunal, IST, has requested for increased funding in order to effectively cope with expansion in its operational responsibilities.
+Chairman of the Investment & Securities Tribunal (IST), Isaiah Idoko-Akor, made this …

-SEC, IST Partner To Curb Market Infractions
+SEC Ready to Partner Securities Tribunal to Curb Market Infractions

 Do you have something awesome to share with the world?
 Click here to share